 ~ John Ortberg Jr.

-One of the main psychological consequences of not being able to let things go is resentment when they’re taken from us.
+One of the main psychological consequences of not letting things go is resentment when they’re taken from us.
 Not only does it not serve any purpose to be resentful about a loss – it can’t bring the lost thing back – but it’s also harmful to our overall psychological and physical wellbeing.

 The connection between negative emotions and physical, as well as psychological, illness is well-documented in scientific literature these days.